tarebyte/rails_dev_setup/README.md

 This command will initiate the process of creating a virtual machine.
 After `Vagrant` installs and initializes a virtual instance of `Ubuntu 14.04 - Trusty Tahr`, it will then run the following shell commands automatically. **You do not need to do anything**.

+*If `Vagrant` commands hang on Windows, try closing Git Bash and VirtualBox and then running both as Administrator.*

 #### This will take 5 - 10 mins

 ```